 Second, the sensor itself is not long and it is delivered with additional sections.
 The sensor can be easily transported, and quickly assembled on site to fit a high fuel tank.
 Third, unique mechanism of thermal compensation ensures stable operation of electronics even under scorching summer sun.
 This is extremely important for our region.

 At the beginning of the project, DUT-E GSM fuel level sensors were installed in six tanks and cisterns.
-QBS International’s dispatch service monitors real fuel volume at any moment of time – this allowed to optimize fuel tankers’ routes of movement and precisely plan schedule for fuel delivery.
+The construction company’s dispatch service monitors real fuel volume at any moment of time – this allowed to optimize fuel tankers routes of movement and precisely plan schedule for fuel delivery.

 Thanks to precise monitoring of refueling and fuel draining volumes, the number of unauthorized fuel drains from stationary storages was minimized.

 In addition, by abandoning procedure of manual fuel level measurement and data entry, it became possible to exclude errors in calculations and save many working hours of company’s employees.
 That resulted in a 45% reduction of costs associated with fuel distribution and consumption.